toothpaste-main/remove_spaces/README.md

-# remove_spaces
+# Whitespace Cleaner
-`remove_spaces.bat` is a batch script used to remove spaces in the contents of a `.txt` file.
+`whitespace_cleaner.bat` is a batch script used to remove spaces in the contents of a `.txt` file.
 It has has functionality to remove other specified characters (or strings).

 The original purpose of this script was to remove spaces after commas in a `.csv` file.